Ancient Vessels

 If you want a larger model, such as 32" long (1/144 scale), 52" long (1/96 scale), email us for a quote.

 Do not fall for the low prices that pop up everywhere on the Internet.
-Those models are manufactured by a single sweatshop that is specialized in very primitive mass-produced things.
+Those models are manufactured by a single sweatshop that is specialized in very primitive mass-produced objects.
 They not only look and feel like toys but also are very wrong (hull, colors, superstructure, boats, propellers, helicopter...)
-Details are coarse (railings, cranes...)
-It's the accuracy that counts.
-Beautiful yet intricate details take much more time to make and require higher skill.
+Details are coarse (strange railings, cranes...)
+It's the accuracy that counts and intricate details take more time to make and require much higher skills.
 When you are comparing models, use a large-screen device, as a phone is too small and all models appear the same or different marginally.
-Look for photos of all angles, photos that clearly show the little parts that many choose not only to badly portray but also freely omitted.
+Look for photos of all angles, photos that clearly show the little parts.

 For more accurate Coast Guard models from ModelShipMaster, please click here: https://www.modelshipmaster.com/products/Coastguard/index.htm